 A married woman should be aware that she must have her husband's permission for her and their children to depart Saudi Arabia.
 This is true even if the woman and/or her children are U.S. citizens and even if her husband does not have Saudi nationality.
 The U.S. Embassy can intercede with the Saudi government to request exit visas for adult U.S. women, but there is no guarantee that the visas will be issued, and obtaining an exit visa without the male guardian’s consent takes many months, if it can be obtained at all.
 The U.S. Embassy cannot obtain exit visas for the departure of minor children without their father's permission (See Entry/Exit Requirements section above).

-The Saudi government does not recognize dual nationality.
+Dual Nationality: The Saudi government does not recognize dual nationality.
 Saudi authorities have confiscated the U.S. passports of U.S. citizens and U.S.-Saudi dual nationals when they have applied for Saudi citizenship or Saudi passports.
 This does not constitute loss of U.S. citizenship, but should be reported to the U.S. Embassy in Riyadh or the Consulates General in Jeddah or Dhahran.
 In the case of dual nationals, the Saudi Government may recognize only the nationality of the document used to enter the Kingdom.
 For additional information, please refer to the Bureau of Consular Affairs dual nationality webpage.